 For a more affordable option, we suggest the Blue Buffalo Sensitive Stomach Chicken Recipe Adult Dry Cat Food.
 It’s more price-effective than other options, though it’s crafted for sensitive stomachs with prebiotics for healthy digestion and nutrient absorption.

-Royal Canin Veterinary Diet Gastrointestinal Fiber Response Dry Cat Food is our premium pick product.
+Royal Canin Veterinary Diet Gastrointestinal Fiber Response Dry Cat Food is our third pick.
 It’s prohibitively expensive, but it contains prebiotics for gut health, lots of fiber to aid digestion, and is loaded with EPA and DHA to help nourish the GI tract.

 - A Quick Comparison of Our Favorites (2022 Update)